HER Planet Earth Team Treks in Sri Lanka to Support Women Impacted by Climate Change

 The global climate crisis has exacerbated gender inequality around the world.
 Women are often more vulnerable than men to climate variability and extremes based on a variety of factors, including socially constructed roles and responsibilities, limited access to and control over resources, muted voices in decision-making, restricted rights, and limited access to education.
 All these factors hinder women's contributions and participation in climate action.

 “Underprivileged women are most at risk from environmental stresses caused by the increased frequency and intensity of climate-induced droughts, floods, heatwaves, deforestation, and the accompanying scarcity of natural resources, given that they have access to even fewer opportunities and resources.
-These issues are particularly relevant in South Asia, the world’s most densely populated area, and spans climate corridors that often created devastating storms.
-The pandemic and the resulting economic fallout of the past few years have only exacerbated the regressive effects of gender equality in South Asia overall.
+These issues are particularly relevant in South Asia, the world’s most densely populated region, and spans climate corridors that often create devastating storms.
+The pandemic and the resulting economic fallout of the past few years have only exacerbated the regressive effects of gender inequality in South Asia overall.
 This is why, we need to strengthen women’s climate resiliency urgently,” said HER Planet Earth Founder, Christine Amour-Levar.